CopperSpice API 2.0.0

 signal

-This signal is emitted when the process has made new data available through its standard output channel (stdout).
+This signal is emitted when the command has made new data available through its standard output channel (stdout).
 It is emitted regardless of the current read channel.

 See also